 Some people will just take every ingredient, mix it all in a bowl, and start stirring.
 Going step by step, I believe, produces better results.

 So, after zesting and juicing your lemon, beat your eggs and whisk them together with the lemon juice, lemon zest, and sugar in a bowl.
 The results should be a perfect blend.
-If you own a blender, whisking becomes faster and produces smoother results.
+If you own a

 Add in your butter and combine it with your blended results using a spoon.
 Ensure you get a smooth paste.